Household Hazardous Waste (HHW)

 What Can I Dispose Of?

-*Latex Paint Recycling and Reuse Program Did you know Latex Paint is not hazardous and you don’t have to wait for a household hazardous waste collection to dispose of it?
+- Latex based paint – Gallons more than half full * Latex Paint Recycling and Reuse Program * Did you know Latex Paint is not hazardous and you don’t have to wait for a household hazardous waste collection to dispose of it?
 Good reusable latex paint (not sitting longer than a year and has been kept out of the cold weather, such as being stored in an unheated garage or shed) can be taken to the Hobart City Barns, 340 S. Shelby in Hobart.

 What is NOT Accepted?